 The selection of a suitable farm also follows when an individual decides to go into farming, the purchase of a farm lot being considered as a better alternative of investing hard-earned money rather than depositing it in a bank.
 Here one of the most important considerations is the value of the property, that is, the selling price is as low as can be reasonably possible.
 Other factors being considered are water supply and those which make the farm suitable to a wide choice of crops and investment opportunities.

-1. Soil and climatic requirements of the crop.
+1. Soil, topographic, and climatic requirements of the crop.
 Consistent with the rule know your crop first then select the farm, the first part in the planning stage before site selection is to learn everything about the crop to be grown.
 This involves a thorough identification of the environmental adaptation of the crop, particularly its soil, topographic, and climatic requirements.

 With such information, the selection of a suitable location and farm can proceed.
 Assuming, by way of example, that the crop to be grown is lowland rice, an upland farm will not be suitable.
 However, it is difficult to find a specific farm that possesses all the requisites of the crop in which case it is necessary to make modifications such as correcting soil pH by liming, applying soil amendments, and providing irrigation water.